SAP/spartacus-docs/_pages/telco/installing-sap-commerce-for-tua-spartacus-1-2.md

 - Display Open API documentation: https://localhost:9002/rest/v2/swagger-ui.html
 - Display information about the `telcospa` base store: https://localhost:9002/rest/v2/telcospa/basestores/telcospa
-- Display information about the `utilitiesspa` base store: https://localhost:9002/rest/v2/utilitiesspa/basestores/utilitiesspa

-To register users and check out, SAP Commerce must be configured with a client ID and password.
+In order to register users and check out, SAP Commerce must be configured with a client ID and password.
 When required, your TUA Spartacus storefront sends this client ID and password when communicating with the backend.
 For more information about OCC configuration, see [Defining OAuth Clients in an Impex File](https://help.sap.com/viewer/d0224eca81e249cb821f2cdf45a82ace/latest/en-US/627c92db29ce4fce8b01ffbe478a8b3b.html#loio4079b4327ac243b6b3bd507cda6d74ff) in the SAP Help Portal.

-To configure SAP Commerce to accept OCC REST API calls, follow the steps:
+The following procedure describes how to configure SAP Commerce to accept OCC REST API calls.

 1. Open the Hybris Administration Console in a web browser at the following address: `https://localhost:9002`.